amfred/disneycruiseplanning/README.md

 - Dining rotations for your specific itinerary can be found on forums like disboards.com.
 - Your dining rotation won't be confirmed until you arrive on board.
 You can request a change at that time, but there's no guarantee they'll be able to accomodate your request.

-That pretty much covers it!
-The rest can be planned after you arrive on board.
+** That pretty much covers it!
+The rest can be planned after you arrive on board. **

 Appendix: Sample Pre-Booked Itinerary for a Star Wars Day At Sea Cruise
 =======================================================================
 - Items with a ^ were pre-booked by me, and items with a + were scheduled by the cruise director.
 - The Eastern Caribbean rotations are AERAERA, ERAERAE and RAERAER.
 The first three nights are the rotation menus for each main dining room, the 4th night is pirate night, then princess night, captain's gala and the farewell menu.
 Formal night is Sunday, semiformal is Thursday.
+The rotations are different for different itineraries.

 Day 1, Embarkation
 ------------------